WordPress/gutenberg/packages/components/src/radio-control/README.md

 An array of objects containing the value and label of the options.

--   `label`: `ReactNode` The label to be shown to the user.
+-   `label`: `string` | `React.ReactElement` The label to be shown to the user.
 When the label is not a string, make sure that the element is accessibly labeled.
 - ```
 -   `value`: `string` The internal value compared against select and passed to onChange.